NeuroWinter/neurowinter.github.io/_posts/2024-01-27-Overcoming-AWS-Terraform-Providers-Tagging-Limitations-for-S3-Bucket-Objects.md

 These little setbacks are all too common, and I shudder to think about the total hours others like me have spent trying to find the solution.

-Here is hoping that this acts as a resource for you so that you don't need to spend who knows how long goggling around for the answer.
+Here is hoping that this acts as a resource for you so that you don't need to spend who knows how long googling around for the answer.
 But remember, it is the dedication to learning that makes our jobs so fun!